Intrauterine growth restriction

 Further tests may be needed to screen for infection or genetic problems if IUGR is suspected.

-Depending on the results of these tests, delivery of your baby may be necessary.
+Depending on the results of these tests, your baby may need to be delivered early.

-Also call your health care provider if your infant or child does not seem to be growing or developing normally.
+After giving birth, call your provider if your infant or child does not seem to be growing or developing normally.

 Baschat AA, Galan HL, Ross MG, Gabbe SG.
 Intrauterine growth restriction.
 In: Gabbe SG, Niebyl JR, Simpson JL, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 31.